ehtishamalik/scoreboard-management-system/README.md

 # Scoreboard Management System

 A modern Progressive Web App (PWA) built with SvelteKit for managing tournaments, teams, matches, and user authentication.
-It leverages modern technologies like SvelteKit, Drizzle ORM, Postgres, TailwindCSS, and authentication services for a robust, scalable, and secure experience.
+It leverages modern technologies like SvelteKit, Drizzle ORM, Postgres, TailwindCSS, and authentication services for a robust, scalable, and secure experience. [**Visit the app**](https://score.ehtishamalik.com)

+> ⚡ This application was originally created for [**Lycus Inc.**](https://www.lycusinc.com) to streamline and digitize their tournament management process.
+> Designed with scalability in mind, it can be adapted for schools, sports clubs, and corporate events, offering organizers a seamless way to register teams, manage matches, and showcase live standings.
+Its intuitive interface ensures both administrators and participants have an engaging, user-friendly experience.

 ## Features